See or Hear? Exploring the Effect of Visual and Audio Hints and Gaze-assisted Task Feedback for Visual Search Tasks in Augmented Reality

-\begin{itemize} \item \textbf{H1}: Since visual and audio hints have a positive effect in facilitating AR visual searching performance and decreasing cognitive workload in AR, the combination of these two hints has a greater effect than either does individually. \item \textbf{H2}: The gaze-assisted instant post-task feedback has a positive effect for task performance and cognitive workload reduction in AR visual search tasks. \end{itemize}
+\begin{itemize} \item \textbf{H1}: Since visual and audio hints have a positive effect in facilitating AR visual searching performance and decreasing perceived workload in AR, the combination of these two hints has a greater effect than either does individually. \item \textbf{H2}: The gaze-assisted instant post-task feedback has a positive effect for task performance and perceived workload reduction in AR visual search tasks. \end{itemize}

-To examine \textbf{H1} and \textbf{H2}, we designed a comprehensive between-subject \cite{yip2019improving} user study with a within-subject factor \cite{charness2012experimental} followed by statistical analyses with the aid of the specialized book-searching case.
+To examine \textbf{H1} and \textbf{H2}, we designed a comprehensive between-subject \cite{yip2019improving} user study with a within-subject factor \cite{charness2012experimental} followed by statistical analyses with the aid of a specialized-for-searching bookcase.
 The paper contributes:

-\begin{itemize} \item Proposing an AR approach supporting visual and audio hints, as well as gaze-assisted instant post-task feedback for visual search tasks based on mobile HMD; \item Exploring the effect of combining visual and audio hints in contextual AR visual searching; \item Exploring the effect of instant post-task feedback through gaze assistance in the same context. \item Exploring the effect of combining hints and task feedback in a same AR context. \end{itemize}
+\begin{itemize} \item Proposing an AR approach supporting visual and audio hints, as well as gaze-assisted instant post-task feedback for visual search tasks based on mobile HMD; \item Exploring the effect of combining visual and audio hints in contextual AR visual searching; \item Exploring the effect of instant post-task feedback through gaze assistance in the same context. \item Exploring the effect of combining hints and instant post-task feedback in a same AR context. \end{itemize}

-The paper's Section ~\ref{intro} narrates the general background and introduction of the context of our study.
-Section ~\ref{rw} describes previous and current research of AR with gaze assistance, visual/audio hints, and task feedback.
-In Section \ref{sd}, we introduce the details of our proposed AR approach, including its composition, the involvement of gaze, the hints we used, and instant post-task feedback.
+This paper is organized as follows.
+Section~\ref{rw} describes related work of AR with gaze assistance, visual/audio hints, and task feedback.
+In Section \ref{sd}, we introduce the details of our proposed AR approach.
 We also incorporate the particular use case of the visual book-searching task.
-The entire user study to test our two hypotheses is presented in Section ~\ref{us}, with the details of the two sub-studies conducted.
-Section ~\ref{re} contains the results from the study and quantitative data analysis along with the qualitative summary.
-Discussion with limitations follows in Section ~\ref{dis}.
-Conclusions and future work are elaborated in Section ~\ref{con}.
+The entire user study is presented in Section~\ref{us}, with two sub-studies conducted.
+Section~\ref{re} contains the results from the study and quantitative data analysis along with the qualitative summary.
+Discussion with limitations follows in Section~\ref{dis}, and conclusions and future work are elaborated in Section~\ref{con}.